spack/spack/bluebrain/documentation/FAQ.md

 <details>
   <summary>Expand answer</summary>

-  The `spack module tcl refresh` command respects a blacklist that can be found via:
+  The `spack module tcl refresh` command respects a exclude list that can be found via:

       $ spack config blame modules

-  This blacklist is overruled by a corresponding whitelist.
+  This exclude list is overruled by a corresponding include list.
   If your software is not listed in the latter, no modules will be generated for it.

   Use

-      $ spack config add "modules:tcl:whitelist:[my_package]"
+      $ spack config add "modules:default:tcl:include:[my_package]"
       $ spack module tcl refresh my_package

   To produce an up-to-date module for `my_package` (adjust as needed).